Weekend shopper numbers on UK high streets suffer Omicron hit | Business

 Shopper numbers across Britain's high streets fell 2.6% over the Dec.
 18-19 weekend versus the previous weekend as the highly contagious Omicron variant of coronavirus kept people away, researcher Springboard said on Monday.

-Britain first expressed concern about the Omicron variant on Nov.
-25. Two weeks later Prime Minister Boris Johnson imposed tougher COVID-19 restrictions in England, ordering people to work from home, wear masks in public places and use certificates of vaccination or a negative COVID-19 test to slow the spread.
+Britain first voiced concern about the Omicron variant on Nov.
+25. Two weeks later Prime Minister Boris Johnson stepped up COVID-19 restrictions in England, asking people to work from home, wear masks in public places and use certificates of vaccination or a negative COVID-19 test to slow the spread.
 Springboard said total shopper numbers over the week to Dec.
 18, traditionally one of the biggest shopping weeks of the year, were up 5.5% versus the previous week.

 The gap in footfall from the 2019 level was 19.1% last week, but footfall was 22.5% above 2020 when many shops were closed during a general lockdown.
-"The growing nervousness of consumers meant that (footfall) increases dwindled with each day that passed, and by Friday the uplift in footfall was around just a quarter of that on Wednesday," said Diane Wehrle, Springboard's insights director.
+"The growing nervousness of consumers meant that (footfall) increases dwindled with each day that passed," said Springboard director Diane Wehrle.

-"This provided a forewarning for subdued performance of bricks and mortar stores and destinations over the weekend which, whilst regarded as the peak shopping weekend of the year, is exactly what occurred."
-Official data published on Friday showed British retail sales rose faster than expected last month, helped by Black Friday discounts, early Christmas shopping and no lockdown restrictions that closed many shops last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)